 - Incomes of households that own AHP-assisted units do not exceed limits committed to in the AHP application at the time the households were qualified.
-Please complete the spreadsheet template as discussed above under Reporting and Monitoring during Development and provide third-party income documentation for at least ten percent of the AHP-assisted units. - The project's Qualifying Characteristics have been fulfilled and the Bank has approved any modification in writing.
+Please complete the spreadsheet template as discussed above under Reporting and Monitoring during Development and provide third-party income documentation all AHP-assisted units. - The project's Qualifying Characteristics have been fulfilled and the Bank has approved any modification in writing.
 A written summary and back-up documentation confirming that each of the Qualifying Characteristics is fulfilled. - A copy of the settlement statement or Closing and Seller Disclosures for each unit or buyer-assisted award. - The AHP subsidies were used for eligible purposes, the project's actual costs were reasonable in accordance with the Bank's project feasibility guidelines, and subsidies were necessary for the financial feasibility of the project.
-This includes the following documentation: - (a) Final sources and uses development budget, typically the final cost certification, if applicable; - (b) Documentation of use of AHP funds; and/or - (c) Audited statements or cost certifications if available. - The AHP-assisted units are subject to the Bank-provided standard mortgage and note. - The evidence confirms that AHP funds were passed through from the member financial institution to the sponsor and subsidies pass through to the beneficiaries identified in the application is acceptable. - The sponsor complied with affirmative marketing and Fair Housing requirements. - Photos, if available.
+This includes the following documentation: